LiamPierce/ecse373_f22_t3_ariac_final_5/README.md

 # Example Run
 [This link](https://youtu.be/5s21_tOiuP8) contains a video of an early run of this package.
 Improvements have been made since, specifically for product placement on the AGV and arm planning.

+[This link](https://youtu.be/BT3zHipF27Q) contains a video of another early run that contains more of the poses described in this file.

 # Coordinate Issues

 This package was designed in an environment that seems to be failing every coordinate transform.
 All through the main c++ file there are functions that attempt to fix this issue.